-Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2019 (Currency - In thousands of Turkish Lira ("TL"))
+Notes to the Consolidated Financial Statements As at and for the Year Ended 31 December 2020

 Identification and measurement of impairment (continued)

 Definition of default

 The Group considers a financial asset to be in default when:

 - the borrower is unlikely to pay its credit obligations to the Group in full; - the borrower is more than 90 days past due on any material credit obligation to the Group.
 Overdrafts are considered as being past due once the customer has breached an advised limit or been advised of a limit smaller than the current amount outstanding; or - it is becoming probable that the borrower will restructure the asset as a result of bankruptcy due to the borrower's inability to pay its credit obligations.